 Reporting Facilities.
-Because the location of a facility is key to the subsequent exposure modeling (e.g, facility location will determine which population is assumed to be exposed to its air releases), it is important that the lat/long coordinates are as accurate as possible.
-Each facility reporting to TRI is instructed on Form R to provide the lat/long coordinates of the facility, or, if the facility is large, the lat/long coordinates of a point central to the production activities of the facility.
-However, these reported coordinates vary widely in terms of their precision.
-Before locating facilities on the model grid, a quality assurance (QA) procedure is performed to improve the data.
-The QA procedure compares the reported coordinates, other EPA locational data (including the Locational Reference Tables), and coordinates from a commercial geocoding service, 6 and selects the best set of coordinates according to a series of tests.
-Equations 5.1 and 5.2, which determine the (X,Y) coordinates of the grid cell centers are then used to transform facility lat/long coordinates to (X,Y) coordinates, and the facility is assigned to the grid cell with the same (X,Y) coordinates.
+Because the location of a facility is key to the subsequent exposure modeling (e.g., facility location will determine which population is assumed to be exposed to its air releases), it is important that the lat/long coordinates are as accurate as possible.
+RSEI uses the best pick coordinates from EPA's Locational Reference Tables (LRT), which collects coordinates and related documentation on location from programs across EPA.
+Equations 5.1 and 5.2, which determine the (X,Y) coordinates of the grid cell centers, are then used to transform facility lat/long coordinates to (X,Y) coordinates, and the facility is assigned to the grid cell with the same (X,Y) coordinates.
 The facility is then modeled as being located at the center of its assigned cell.